San Jose Family-Based Immigration Lawyers

 Where there is no wait for a visa number, such as is the case with immediate relatives, the applicant can file the petition along with an application for adjustment of status if he or she is in the United States.
 The case will then be sent to a local office for an interview.
 Otherwise, the individual must wait for the visa date to become current before filing an application for adjustment of status.

 In cases where the beneficiary of the petition is overseas, the approved petition will be sent to the National Visa Center which will collect all the necessary documentation and the visa fees.
 Once the file is complete and a visa is available, the case will be sent to a consulate where the applicant for a visa will be interviewed.
-In cases where the wait for a visa is long, the case may stay at the National Visa Center for several years.

 A petition is filed with USCIS and, once approved, is sent to the consulate where the fiancé is interviewed.
 If the interview is successful, the fiancé is granted a K-1 visa.
 Children of the fiancé are granted K-2 visas.